sparkfun/SparkFun_Authentication_Coprocessor_Arduino_Library/README.md

 # SparkFun Authentication Coprocessor Arduino Library

-A precompiled Arduino library for the Auth 3.0 Coprocessor - compiled for ESP32
+An Arduino library for the Auth 3.0 Coprocessor - precompiled for ESP32

 ## Repository Contents